jasongrimes/fretboardfoundation/_chapters/030-scales/010-why-scales.md

 ---
-title: The utility of scales
+title: What scales are good for
 slug: why-scales
 ---